kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

   - "/blog/release-notes-22"
 ---

-Not so long ago in a galaxy not so far away, there was a friendly kingdom of Kyma-land ruled by the wise Kyma king.
+Not so long ago in a galaxy not so far away, there was a friendly kingdom of Kyma-land ruled by king Kyma the Wise.
 The king once said: “It is time to improve our kingdom, so that everyone can lead even happier lives”.
 As the king has never made an empty promise, he introduced many features, such as complete setup of the Istio metrics, Istio upgrade to 1.13.2, overriding Function runtime image and improved Eventing backened CR status.
 Read more, if you want to learn about other ideas the king came up with!

 <!-- overview -->

 See the overview of all changes in this release:

 - [API Gateway](#api-gateway) - ORY stack deprecation
-- [Application Connectivity](#application-connectivity) - Removal of Application Registry and Connector Service
 - [CLI](#cli) - Removed support for Kyma 1.x
 - [Eventing](#eventing) - Improved Eventing Backend CR status
 - [Observability](#observability) - Improved documentation on limitiations, cleanup of rules and dashboards, complete Istio metrics